+1. Agenda

-- 1. Agenda table of contents in briefest possible description - 2.
-Executive Summary In one page, describe the essence of the problem, findings, recommendations and next steps.
-Include all these elements in this page.
+List your table of contents in the briefest possible description.

+2. Executive Summary

+In one page, describe the essence of the problem, findings, recommendations, and next steps.
+Include all these elements on this page.
 Imagine you are writing this for a senior-level executive who only has time to read this one page of the presentation.
-Everything you want them to know about what follows in the full presentation should be here, in the most concise form.
+Everything you want them to know about what follows in the full presentation should be in the most concise form.
 Additionally, you are revealing, upfront, your recommendations.
-What follows in the body of the presentation show logically state your case with research, supporting evidence, recommended actions, and support for these actions.
-Please make certain that this Executive Summary page and the rest of the presentation are in synchronization. - 3.
-Purpose
+What follows in the body of the presentation should logically state your case with research, supporting evidence, recommended actions, and support for these actions.
+Please ensure that this Executive Summary page and the rest of the presentation are synchronized.

+3. Purpose

 What is the "trigger" for this case?
-What problem, challenge, issue triggered the need for this presentation (in brief form)?
+What problem, challenge, or issue triggered the need for this presentation?
 4. Situation Analysis

 Appraise the current state and discuss the set of important facts regarding the issue you're investigating.
-Select the key issues that are important for the reader/decision maker to know about as background.
-Cite data, research, and all sources (as provided in the case, and seek more, if you choose).
+Select the key issues that are important for the reader/decision-maker to know about as background.
+Cite data, research, and all sources (as provided in the case, and seek more if you choose).